-We’re now two months into a new decade and the way we do business is evolving more than it has ever done before.
+In 2020, the way we do business is evolving more than it has ever done before.
 Technology is advancing at a rapid pace, the way that companies operate internally has changed to project-based work and, most importantly, the traditional workforce has transformed significantly.

-A large portion of today’s workforce is no longer happy working traditional 9-5 office jobs.
 The gig economy, which is made up of contingent workers such as contractors, freelancers, consultants and non-permanent workers, is a growing wave of skilled workers who want to work on a project-by-project basis often from remote locations.

 The contingent workforce is growing, and will soon become an essential aspect of every successful company’s strategy - whether it be front line sales staff or backend IT experts.
 That’s why 83 percent of executives plan to increase their use of contingent, intermittent and consultant workers over the next three years, according to the Workforce 2020 survey from Oxford Economics.